nothingexactly/4096_Meanings/README.md

 *at once an indecision and a structure, like the symbol of the Cross* - William Empson

-In the 1935 text, Some Versions of Pastoral, the mathematician turned literary critic, William Empson, states that Shakespeare’s Sonnet 94 has 4096 different meanings.
+In the 1935 text, *Some Versions of Pastoral*, the mathematician turned literary critic, William Empson, states that Shakespeare’s Sonnet 94 has 4096 different meanings.

-This program provides a visual explanation of how Empson arrives at this number 4096.
+This program implements Empson's generative scheme and in so doing provides a visual explanation of how Empson arrives at this number 4096.

 ## Motivation